strapi/nextjs-corporate-starter/migration-steps.md

 [2024-09-25 11:25:02.906] error: Invalid nested populate for page.contentSections (api::page.page).
 Expected a fragment ("on")
 ```

-In our project I am using a custom middleware to populate the data in the backend.
+In our project, I use a custom middleware to populate the data in the backend.

 And the query that we used is using Strapi v4 syntax.

-If we navigate to `src/page/middlewares/page-populate-middleware.js` file in our Strapi project, we can see that the query is using the following syntax:
+If we navigate to the `src/page/middlewares/page-populate-middleware.js` file in our Strapi project, we can see that the query is using the following syntax:

 ```js
 const populate = {